Python Decorators

 -

-defines msg
+outer defines msg and returns inner.-

-has finished.- This is a closure — an important concept for decorators.
+inner remembers the value of msg even after outer has finished.- This is a closure — an important concept for decorators.

 4. Creating a Simple Decorator